Have you made up your mind to stream on twitch? And want to learn how to do a test stream on Twitch.

 Play your Game to Test Twitch Stream

-Now as you are testing stream quality, audio and video you should play your game in order to see how your real stream will look like.
+Now as you are testing stream quality, audio and video you should play your game in order to see what your real stream will look like.

 Launch your game, and then come over to OBS and click on Start Streaming.